CompuTec/wms-docs/current/releases/download.md

 Released on 27.03.2024.

-:::danger
+:::warning
     Due to changes in the licensing mechanism in the 2.10.19 R3/2.9.19 R3 version, it is required to reassign terminal licenses to terminals after the upgrade.
 :::

-:::danger
+:::warning
     From version 2.10.22.1, the new WMS desktop client requires installation Microsoft Windows Desktop Runtime (v8.0.0).
     [https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.0-windows-x64-installer?cid=getdotnetcore](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.0-windows-x64-installer?cid=getdotnetcore)
 :::

-Click here to get AppEngine plugin for Stock Counting. <!-- TODO: Add Link -->
+Click [here](/docs/appengine/download/wms) to get AppEngine plugin for Stock Counting.

 If you use the ProcessForce 9.3 PL14 R10 / 10.0 R14 or later, you have to install CompuTec License Server in 5.11.0.1 or later version and CompuTec WMS in the latest version.